cockroachdb/docs/src/current/cockroachcloud/cloud-api.md

   The cluster ID used in the Cloud API is different from the routing ID used when [connecting to clusters]({% link cockroachcloud/connect-to-your-cluster.md %}).
   {{site.data.alerts.end}}
   - `{secret_key}` is the secret key for the service account.
-  - `{provisioned_virtual_cpus}` is the maximum number of virtual CPUs (vCPUs) that the cluster can use.
+  - `{provisioned_virtual_cpus}` is the number of virtual CPUs (vCPUs) the cluster provides.
 Once this limit is reached, operation latency may increase due to throttling.

 If the request was successful, the API returns the updated cluster details.